 “If you have ever smelled your hands after washing them with soap, what you smell is the soap left behind, even though you cannot see any soap afterwards,” said Adam Fuller, co-founder of PSC.
 “If we used soap to clean panels, the very small molecules of soap would leave something behind for dust and dirt to build upon.”

 PSC offers a full maintenance suite, including infrared inspections to find damaged panels that need more than just a good wash.
 Fuller also stays busy doing year-round “pigeon evictions,” cleaning underneath panels and installing critter guards to ward off birds and other animals.
-He takes pride in giving customers honest answers and showing how production will increase after panels are cleaned.

 “The homes and factories nearest the airport and highways gather smog or oil-based pollution, which resist running off with a normal rainfall,” Fuller said.
 “These make some of the older blue panels appear black at first glance.
 Dirt on the surface reflects light away from the panels.
 A clean panel remains cooler, allowing the flow of electrons to move more easily.”